Manager Organisational Development and Skills Development - IT-Online

 - Develop and implement OD interventions and programs

-- Develop and implement Leadership competency framework and interventions to capacitate the company Leadership
+- Develop and implement Leadership competency framework and interventions to capacitate leadership

 - Develop and implement appropriate performance management policies, systems and procedures that will ensure quality performance planning and development practices across the company including the development/recommendation of optimal enabling technologies for the management of performance.

-- Develop and implement the company competency Framework in line with the organization’s vision and strategy
+- Develop and implement the competency Framework in line with the organization’s vision and Strategy

 - Develop and implement appropriate talent management approach for the organization